turbopape/postagga/README.md

 Now you can use that **model** to assign POS tags to speech:

-(sentences must be fed in the form of a vector of all small-case tokens):
+(**Note:** sentences must be fed in the form of a vector of all small-case tokens)
 ```clojure
 (require '[postagga.tagger :refer [viterbi]])

 (viterbi model ["je" "suis" "heureux"])
 ;;=> ["CLS" "V" "ADJ"]
 ```
-### Patching Viterbi's Output
+### Patching Viterbi's output

 When the tagger encounters a word it doesn't know about- that is, was not in the corpus used to generate the viterbi models - it arbitrarily assigns it a tag - more or less randomly picked by the algorithm.
 To somehow enhance the detection, it is possible to *patch* the output, that is, look it up in a dictionary of terms of a known type and force the tags accordingly.
-For instance, given you have a dictionary for proper nouns in a given language, you can patch your HMM generated POS-tags by forcing every word happening to be an entry in this dictionary to have the "NPP" tag.
+For instance, if you have a dictionary for proper nouns in a given language, you can patch your HMM generated POS-tags by forcing every word happening to be an entry in this dictionary to have the "NPP" tag.